Step 4: Full View

 Should Engineer A accept employment at Company Y, and if so, what obligations must she fulfill before accepting?

-Accept After Proactive Pre-Employment Disclosure Board's choice Accept the position at Company Y after proactively disclosing to Company Y, before acceptance, the nature, subject-matter domain, and scope of Engineer A's prior access to Company X's confidential regulatory submissions, framed in terms of what categories of information she cannot use rather than the substantive content of what she knows
+O1 Accept the position at Company Y after proactively disclosing to Company Y, before acceptance, the nature, subject-matter domain, and scope of Engineer A's prior access to Company X's confidential regulatory submissions, framed in terms of what categories of information she cannot use rather than the substantive content of what she knows Board's choice

 The Post-Public-Service Competitor Employment Conflict Avoidance Obligation counsels that the revolving door from regulatory access to competitive employment creates inherent conflicts that cannot be managed through disclosure alone.
 Competing against this, the Competitive Employment Freedom principle holds that engineers are not unduly penalized for accepting positions with competitors of former clients, provided they do not disclose or use confidential information.
 The Conflict of Interest Disclosure to New Private Employer obligation requires that Engineer A inform Company Y of the nature and extent of her prior access before accepting.